-The Superintendent or designee shall be responsible for developing a process for evaluating potential athletic programs and assessing the viability of existing programs.
+The superintendent or designee shall be responsible for developing a process for evaluating potential athletic programs and assessing the viability of existing programs.
 The process shall take into consideration the following factors, which shall be applied consistently to all programs:

 - 1. Student body interest;

 - 2. Community interest;

-- 3. District Compliance with Title IX VIIII;
+- 3. Gender equity District compliance with Title IX;

 - 4. Impact on facilities;

 - 5. Impact on existing programs;

+- 6. Impact on administration and staff;

+- 7. Expenses;

-- 6. Impact on administration and staff; - 7.
-Costs according to established baseline; - 8.
-Availability of competition; - 9.
-Potential to field competitive teams; - 10.
-Alignment with Board philosophy and policies; and - 11.
-Availability of funds, consideration of extraordinary costs (e.g., rental of facilities, transportation, specialized equipment), and other relevant data.
+- 8. Availability of competition;

+- 9. Potential to field competitive teams;

+- 10. Alignment with Board philosophy and policies; and

+- 11. Availability of funds, consideration of extraordinary costs (e.g., rental of facilities, transportation, specialized equipment), and other relevant data.